 I Left My Abusive Marriage When I Doubted Myself

-Before I left my abusive marriage, when I was in the midst of the verbal and emotional abuse, my mind was in a mental fog, and at times I couldn’t even think straight to know what was real or true anymore.
+Before I left my abusive marriage, when I was in the midst of verbal and emotional abuse, my mind was in a mental fog, and at times I couldn’t even think straight to know what was real or true anymore.
 If I heard someone else say that her spouse called her a bitch or something, it sounded terrible!
-My advice to her would be to get out or get help (see Safety Planning for Domestic Violence and Abuse Victims).
+My advice to her would be to get out or get help.

 The Mental Fog Remains After I Left My Abusive Marriage

 I left my abusive marriage and my head is still in this mental fog.
 I know I should never call or contact him again.
 For the first time, instead of trying to have the last word, maybe my last word should be silence.
 Maybe “Silence” will say more than any word could ever say to him.
-He will know that I feel differently because being silent is not me (How To Argue With An Abusive Spouse And Win).
+He will know that I feel differently because being silent is not me.

 I question myself about why I tolerated domestic abuse.
 I don’t understand why there is still a part of me that wants to CHANGE that man.
 But it looks like the person I need to CHANGE is myself.
 To do that, I must get away from that man.
 If he wants to change himself then let him, he is not my responsibility.